christinathr2000/TennisCoach/README.md

 ### Setting Up Your Environment

 Before you start, you'll need to set your AWS credentials to enable the upload and download of videos to and from an AWS S3 bucket.
+You can find the credentials in the env file, provided in the zip folder, which was uploaded on TeachCenter.
+We could not include them to the public github because of Amazon's privacy guidlines.
 In your notebook, set your AWS Access Key ID and AWS Secret Access Key as follows:

 ```python
 import os